fjzzq2002/is-my-problem-new/README.md

 For large-scale running decent CPUs are needed as doing vector searching is CPU-dense.
 You might also want to modify `max_workers` in `src/ui.py`.

 Due to copyright concerns we're not providing scrapped vjudge problems and vjudge scrapper.
 Sorry D: We also did not process the statements in PDF.
-If you have problems you want to add that are not supported in vjudge feel free to contact me or send PR and I'll see what I can do (would be perfect if you can just send over a zip in this format...).
+If you have problems you want to add that are not supported in vjudge feel free to contact me or send PR and I'll see what I can do (would be perfect if you can just send over a zip in the correct format xd).

 For reference, adding all ~160k problems from vjudge cost ~$60 and as of writing the deployed site is running on a 8vCPU server.